skye-1201/PDRNet/README.md

-# PRDNet
+# PDRNet
-Modality-specific Prototype based Representation Disentanglement Network for Modality-Missing Object Re-Identification
+Modality-Specific Prototypes for Disentangled Reconstruction in Missing-Modality Object Re-Identification